The Immaculate Collection: Background and development

 Well, actually some of the songs we changed up a bit, but most of the songs we kept in their original form.
 Like "Holiday", "Lucky Star", et cetera, et cetera, those were all the original productions.
 The remix was just really to create the QSound, and make the song kind of envelop you when you listened to it in a certain sweet spot in front of the speakers [...]
 That wasn't easy to do.
 But then again, that was one of those—you know, "Hurry up, this has to be out last week".
 That was a rush rush job.

-Two new songs, "Justify My Love" and "Rescue Me", were included on the album in order to generate public interest.
+Two new songs, "Justify My Love" and "Rescue Me", were included on the album to build public interest.
 "Justify My Love" is a trip hop song, featuring Madonna's spoken word vocals over a "grinding, sparse" hip hop groove.
 It was first written as a love letter by Ingrid Chavez, who was having an affair with Kravitz at the time.
-He invited her over a studio to record the letter and later took a master copy of the song to Virgin Records after the end of their relationship.
+He invited her to a studio to record the letter and later took a master copy of the song to Virgin Records after their relationship ended.
 Months later, Kravitz told Chavez that the song would be released by Madonna and he asked her to sign a document saying that Chavez would receive 12.5% publishing royalties, but no writing credit.
 She signed the paper, and was then invited to meet Madonna in the studio while they mixed the track.
 However, Chavez later sued Kravitz in 1992 and reached an out-of-court settlement whereby she received a co-writing credit.
 The second new song, "Rescue Me", is a dance-pop and gospel-house track written and produced by Madonna and Pettibone.
 Lyrically, "Rescue Me" expresses the extinguishing of deranged behavior in a relationship and features spoken word verses, like on "Justify My Love".